 What Are Carrier Oils?

 Carrier oils are naturally derived from nuts, seeds, and the kernels of plants.
-These oils augment the healing process intended by the use of a base (essential) oil.
+These natural oils augment the healing process intended by the use of a base (essential) oil.
 They are mostly odorless and help carry the base oil into the skin through enhanced absorption.
 Carrier oils also make it possible to apply essential oils directly to the skin without causing rashes, irritation, or burns.
 They dilute the concentration of the base oils, especially the hot oils that might otherwise scald the skin.
 Moreover, carrier oils also have antimicrobial properties and enhance the performance of the base oil.
 Also, their non-volatile characteristics may help increase the shelf life of essential oils (1).

 A plethora of carrier oils are available for use in aromatherapy.
 You may choose them based on their source, concentration level, and purity.
 In the next section, we list some highly effective and viable carrier oils.
 Keep reading.